Yoast/my-yoast-php-client/docs/Api/FromWooCommerceApi.md

 Update or create a customer

-This endpoint can be used by WooCommerce to update or create a customer in the MyYoast database.
+This endpoint can be used by WooCommerce to update or create a customer in the MyYoast databaqqqqse.

 ### Example
 ```php